 We also recognize and thank Congressman Neal Smith

 for his ongoing support of the Constitutional Law Center and the Symposium.

 2015 Constitutional Law Symposium

 The theme will be "Eyes and Ears Everywhere?
 Privacy in an Age of Government and Technological Intrusion."
 Geoffrey R. Stone

 , Edward H. Levi Distinguished Service Professor of Law, University of Chicago Law School, who also served on President Obama’s National Security Agency review committee, will be the keynote speaker.

 Other speakers include:Laura Donohue

-, Professor Law, Georgetown Law and Director of Georgetown's Center on National Security and the LawGabriel Schoenfeld
+, Professor of Law, Georgetown Law and Director of Georgetown's Center on National Security and the LawGabriel Schoenfeld

 , Senior Fellow, Hudson InstituteNadine Strossen